mattbradburyuk/mushroom/README.md

          contract_config: "contract_config.js",
          contract_config_location: "/config/"
      }
  };
  ```

- ##Mushroom commands
+ **Mushroom commands**

  All commands should be run from the project root and take the form:
  ```
- project_root $ node mushroom.js <command>
+ project_root $ node mushroom.js command
  ```

  Explanation:
- * node -> Mushroom is written in node, you run it as a .js file through the node interpreter
+ * 'node' -> Mushroom is written in node, you run it as a .js file through the node interpreter
- * mushroom.js -> the .js file which interprets the commands and fires the appropriate functionality
+ * 'mushroom.js' -> the .js file which interprets the commands and fires the appropriate functionality
- * <command> -> the command you want to run
+ * 'command' -> the command you want to run

  The commands are as follows:

- ###compile
+ **compile**

  Compiles and links contracts contained with in one or many .sol files